 Sure, many employees would probably prefer the mobility of a laptop if they weren’t footing the bill, but do they really need it?
 As mentioned, when comparing a laptop vs. desktop at the same price point, you will typically get a better quality computer from the desktop model.

 When considering what computer equipment to purchase, it is important to also consider the company’s needs.
-If employees will be using networked software, that is much easier to set up and maintain on a network of desktops than a mixture of desktops and laptops.
+If employees will be using networked software, that is much easier to set up and maintain on a network of desktops or a network of laptops, than a mixture of desktops and laptops.
 If software and security updates are the norm, your company might be much happier with an all desktop system.
-Managing your network can be difficult in any situation, but the resources at BusinessBee’s BuzzGrid are a great place to start.

 If your company has several employees requesting laptops, but you do not see a real need for this, consider offering a company voucher or incentive program that allows employees to purchase their own laptops.
 Because these would be personal computers, you can then limit or manage what company information can be added to them, keeping company information safe and employees happy.